Through The Fibro Fog

 • 📖 Recipe

 • Full of fruit.
-So much sweet fruit, and no other ingredients if you omit the maple syrup, mean these are a healthy treat.
+We use lots of sweet fruit, and no other ingredients if you omit the maple syrup.

 • Easy to store.
 Keep a batch in the freezer for when a sweet craving strikes!

-• Dairy-free.
+• Dairy-free and low histamine.
 If you are looking for an ice-cream alternative, these are just the thing!

 • Melon: I use honeydew melon, but you can easily use the type you love the best or have to hand.
 All are delicious!